 What are the dates of the first-year student Orientation?

 In the fall of 2020, first year orientation will begin just after noon on Sunday, August 23 and run until the afternoon of Wednesday, August 26.
 Classes start the following day.

 Even though some students may have some college knowledge or experience, Orientation provides the tools to be successful at Michigan Tech.
 Orientation provides information about campus resources, introduces students to University policies and expectations, creates opportunities to meet other students (specifically students in their major), faculty and staff, familiarizes students with campus, and supports a successful transition to college life.

 What happens at Orientation?

-Students spend the week learning about campus resources, connecting with other students in their major, getting to know their academic department and advisor, experiencing all that campus has to offer, and preparing to personally and academically engage in college.
+Students spend four days learning about campus resources, connecting with other students in their major, getting to know their academic department and advisor, experiencing all that campus has to offer, and preparing to personally and academically engage in college.